eBay/tsv-utils/docs/Performance.md

 The graphs below summarize the results of the 2018 benchmark study.
 Each graph shows the times of the top-4 tools on that test.
 Times are in seconds.
 Times for TSV Utilities tools are show with a green bar.

-The benchmarks are described in detail in the [Comparative Benchmark Study](#comparative-benchmark-study) and the [2017](comparative-benchmarks-2017.md) and [2018](comparative-benchmarks-2018.md) comparative benchmark reports.
+The benchmarks are described in detail in the [Comparative Benchmark Study](#comparative-benchmark-study) section (above) and the [2017](comparative-benchmarks-2017.md) and [2018](comparative-benchmarks-2018.md) comparative benchmark reports.
 These reports include goals, methodology, test details, caveats, conclusions, etc.

 ### Numeric row filter